Nutritional Needs of Adolescents: What to Eat

 Final Thoughts About the Nutritional Needs for Adolescence

-A balanced diet with adequate carbohydrates, protein, plant fats, vitamins, and minerals is essential for a teenager’s growing body and brain.
+A balanced diet with adequate carbohydrates, protein, plant fats, vitamins, and minerals is essential for growth and development during the teen years.

 Teens are always on the go and eating out with friends.
-This can make it tough to make sure they get all the nutrients they need.
-But with a little planning, it is definitely possible.
-The good news is there are plenty of nutritious foods and snacks teens can enjoy.
+This can make it tough to make sure they get all the essential nutrients they need.
+But with a little planning, it’s possible.
+The good news is there are plenty of nutritious foods and healthy snacks teens can enjoy.

 Are you concerned that your teen isn’t getting enough of the right nutrients?